lukaskratzel/ba/content/proposal/objective.typ

 The evaluation establishes guidelines on prediction lead times for future predictive scaling work and produces an operational manual documenting optimal configurations, scaling thresholds, and best practices with empirically validated parameters.

-#figure(
-  image("../../figures/ssd.svg"),
-  caption: [Subsystem decomposition diagram showing the integration of the Scaling
-    API within Theia Cloud.
-The Scaling API component allows for dynamic control of the session pool.
-The User Binding component handles secure credential injection and workspace configuration.],
-) <fig:ssd>